perladvent/perldotcom/content/article/a-tour-with-net-ftp.md

 At `$work` I have to carry on an army of developers that create customized build pipelines from handcrafted local configuration files.

-This file is not hosted "by design" like you would have with travis ci or a github action but it is used to feed an "heavy client" that parses, resolves templates and creates a workspace in some centralized automations servers through HTTP API calls.
+This file is not hosted "by design" like you would have with Travis CI or a GitHub Action, but it is used to feed a "heavy client" that parses, resolves templates, and creates a workspace in some centralized automations servers through HTTP API calls.

-It proved to a lot of support to help developers to create this file according to the spec (yet another file format...), and we were blind later when we wanted to help them with failing workspace creation/build (no way to retrieve configuration from workspace).
+It was a lot of support to help developers to create this file according to the spec (yet another file format), and we were blind when we wanted to help them with failing workspace creation/build (no way to retrieve configuration from workspace).

 I got the idea to backup and centralize automatically the configuration file during the creation of the build pipeline workspace.
 It was intended to help both developers (configuration "samples") and support team (see history, versioned then we can check diffs, file to replay).
 The constraints were to be able to exchange file from various places with variable users.
 The FTP protocol is a perfect fit for that.

-I added also behind a croned job to autocommit and push to a git repository and we had magically a website listing versioned configurations files.
+I added also a cronjob to autocommit and push to a git repository and we had magically a website listing versioned configurations files.

-In addition, FTP proved later to also require ZERO support.
+In addition, FTP proved later to also require zero support.
+I mean really zero maintenance!

 ![](/images/a-tour-with-net-ftp/toolowmaintenance.jpg)

-I mean really ZERO maintenance ! :D

 ## Download and install ftpd